 For nearly three decades, Ross Bulla has advised public- and private-sector policymakers and stakeholders on practical methods to develop an effective approach to prevention, intervention, and response to terror threats and active assailants – either acting alone or in a group – as well as from the criminal infringement of Intellectual Property Rights that endanger public health and our economy.
 Ross is featured nearly weekly by print, electronic, and broadcast media outlets that seek his analyses of breaking and enterprise news stories, and regularly serves as a subject matter expert at international conferences, seminars, and events.

 For over twenty-five years, Ross has managed complex, global investigations that solved and resolved the dangerous diversion and counterfeiting of goods and materials; the accidental and intentional infringements of trademarks, patents, and domain names; and the use of such proceeds as a key source of funding by criminal enterprises, organized crime groups, terrorist organizations, and gangs.
 The pursuit of these activities has necessitated Ross overseeing or supporting investigations by personnel operating in nearly every country, including the Middle East and North Africa, where he managed a long-term investigation of dangerous, low-quality counterfeit auto parts, for which revenues contributed to an estimated $1 Billion market.
 Ross has negotiated the purchase of, or acquired, thousands of trademarks, domain names, and other Intellectual Property (IP) Rights.
 Ross is on the forefront of establishing best practices to protect Intellectual Property Rights and safeguard America’s competitive advantage.
-Ross is known for his extensive knowledge of, and as a leading authority on investigating IP matters: logically, lawfully, and ethically.
-As an active member of the International Trademark Association (INTA), comprised of over 30,000 trademark professionals from 190 countries, Ross is appointed to the Public Information Committee.
-INTA has previously appointed Ross to serve on its Legislation and Regulation Committee, Model Laws and Guidelines Revision Subcommittee; the 2016 Trademark Administrators and Practitioners (TMAP) Meeting Project Team; 2015 Annual Meeting Project Team; Anticounterfeiting Committee; Internet Committee; and Membership Services Committees.
+Ross is known for his extensive knowledge of, and as a leading authority on investigating IP matters, logically, lawfully, and ethically.
+As an active member of the International Trademark Association (INTA), comprised of over 30,000 trademark professionals from 190 countries, Ross has served as a member of the Public Information Committee, Legislation and Regulation Committee, Model Laws and Guidelines Revision Subcommittee, 2016 Trademark Administrators and Practitioners (TMAP) Meeting Project Team, 2015 Annual Meeting Project Team, Anticounterfeiting Committee, Internet Committee, and Membership Services Committees.
 Ross helped the National Counterintelligence Executive, directly responsible to the Director of National Intelligence, to spearhead the Trends in Proprietary Information Loss Survey Report, a 2007 study conducted among the Fortune 1,000 and 600 small and mid-sized companies.